Mentoring Support Program “Capacity-Strengthening of Local Anti-Corruption Initiatives in Ukraine” (2019-2021)

 Summer intensive “How To Research Corruption?
 Analytics That Affects The Anti-Corruption Policy” 2016

-The goal of this intensive is to teach young researchers, analysts, public policy makers to prepare quality interdisciplinary research and effective analytics in the area of anti-corruption.
-The training should encourage researchers to debate on their own scientific developments and to formulate a request for high-quality domestic research in the field of combating corruption in Ukraine.
+The goal of this intensive was to teach young researchers, analysts, public policy makers to prepare quality interdisciplinary research and effective analytics in the area of anti-corruption.
+The training encouraged researchers to debate on their own scientific developments and to formulate a request for high-quality domestic research in the field of combating corruption in Ukraine.

 The course program was built on practical cases and concentrated theory needed for anti-corruption activities.

 Online Course “Fighting Corruption”